 10 Easy Ways To Health Your Gut

 - Remove the agents that are causing the gut to dysfunction.
-Eliminate unhealthy foods, environment toxins, stress and infections that might cause the gut to react negatively.
+Eliminate unhealthy foods, environmental toxins, stress and infections that might cause the gut to react negatively.

 - Replace the bad factors and replace them with good, such as digestive enzymes, (Aff) that can help with digestion, healthier foods, and beneficial bacteria.
-Eat fermented foods like Kimchi, sauerkraut and kvass contain good bacteria for healthier GI tract.
+Eat fermented foods like Kimchi, sauerkraut, and kvass contain good bacteria for a healthier GI tract.
 But some people with acute cases of leaky gut can’t have fermented foods in the beginning stage of healing.
-In that case, inoculation of beneficial bacteria from probiotics like Bio-Kult (Aff) or Prescript-Assist (Aff) can achieve the same function.
+In that case, inoculation of beneficial bacteria from probiotics like Bio-Kult (Amazon Affiliate Link) can achieve the same function.

 - Drink Bone Broth – bone broth is essential for healing leaky gut.
 The gelatin and collagen are crucial in rebuilding cells and these compounds are rich in bone broth.
 Minerals from the bone are very beneficial for bone health as well.